-Internal communication can get messy .
+Internal communication can get messy fast.
 Teams grow, tools multiply, and inboxes fill with messages that blend together.
 Not every update needs a meeting.
 Not every decision needs a long email thread.
 Internal memo emails can share information clearly, formally, and at scale without creating confusion or noise.

 Used well, an internal memo email gives people context, direction, and confidence.
 It sets expectations, documents decisions, and reduces back and forth.
 Used poorly, it becomes another message people skim and forget.